I’m a supermarket expert – five sneaky tactics grocery stores are using to trick you into spending more online

 Weird Substitutions

-We’ve all been victims of a dodgy substitution when the product you’ve chosen is out of stock.
+We’ve all been victims of dodgy substitutions when the product you’ve chosen is out of stock.

 At the extreme, shoppers received fish fillets instead of Ben & Jerry’s Phish Food and Duck Pâté instead of Duct Tape.